BowieSteutel/acc-nlp-firecodes/README.md

 ## Inputs
-**EXPLAIN WHAT IS NEEDED FOR THIS PROCESS: REGULATORY INFORMATION, BUILDING INFORMATION, KNOWLEDGE BASES**

 The system uses the following input files:

 - `BBl_2024-8-1.txt` -- a plain-text version of Dutch building regulations from the [BBL]([https://wetten.overheid.nl/BWBR0041297/2024-08-01](https://wetten.overheid.nl/BWBR0041297/2024-08-01)), which is used as the regulatory information.